Mageas/single-gpu-passthrough/README.md

 </hostdev>
 ```

-TODO: You have to add these lines to avoid NVIDIA error 43:
+TODO: You have to add these lines to avoid NVIDIA error 43 and... :
 ```
 <features>
   ...